DCCExpress/DCCExpress-Mini/README.md

 - 🗂️ **File manager** interface for maintaining and organizing files

 ## Building

+The EX_CommandStation project should be compiled the same way as the original.
+Make sure the HTTP directive is defined in your config.h to enable the web server.

 ### ⚠️ NodeJS  must be installed ⚠️

 * Install